Wimbledon, North Dakota: Midland Continental Railroad

 Before 1913, Wimbledon was just one of a string of small towns along the Soo Line railroad, with Leal to the south-east and Courtenay to the north-west.
 It depended entirely on this railroad for links with the outside world, as there was no state highway system back then.

 In 1908, the Midland Continental Railroad (MICO) began construction of a trunk line from Winnipeg to Galveston, Texas passing through Courtenay, Jamestown and Edgeley.
 It built Edgeley to Jamestown but then, fortunately for Wimbledon, ran out of money for a bridge over the Northern Pacific Railway transcontinental line at the latter place.
-It was forced to build east to a point where it could burrow cheaply through a fill carrying the main line, and then head north to Wimbledon instead of Courteney.
+It was forced to build east to a point where it could burrow cheaply through a fill carrying the main line, and then head north to Wimbledon instead of Courtenay.

 The new railroad was finished in October 1913, apart from a very short extension of 0.3 miles (0.5 km) to a location called Frazier north of the Wimbledon passenger station and in open country.
 This was finished in December.
 The Wimbledon station was then to the east of downtown, on 17th Street SE.

 Frazier on 16 1/2 Avenue SE was the site of an abortive rival town project sponsored by the North Dakota Nonpartisan League, and was named after a prominent member Lynn Frazier (later state governor).
 The MICO's intention was to go on to Grand Forks, which was dropped when the USA entered the First World War in 1917.
 That was the end of Frazier as a town.
 Instead, it became the location of an important set of grain elevators run by the Frazier Farmers Union Co-op, opened in 1917.

 The MICO made Wimbledon, in effect, a four-railroad town because, as well as handling its own traffic, it functioned as a terminal road for the Northern Pacific and also for the Chicago, Milwaukee, St. Paul and Pacific Railroad at Edgeley.
 So, the town gained access to two transcontinental lines and this gave it an edge over its neighbors.